 |Expense Ratio (net)||0.14%|

-The Energy Select Sector SPDR (NYSEArca: XLE), the largest equity-based energy exchange traded fund, is still saddled with a year-to-date loss in excess of 10% and the energy sector is still the worst-performing ...
+The Energy Select Sector SPDR (NYSEArca: XLE), the largest equity-based energy ETF, jumped by about 4% last week in what is perhaps the latest sign that the energy sector rebound is proving legitimate. ...

 Analysts estimate that Cushing inventories could have increased on April 13–20.
 A larger-than-expected rise in Cushing inventories could pressure oil prices.

 On April 20, 2018, major oil producers’ meeting was held in Jeddah to discuss extending ongoing production cuts.
 The meeting highlighted OPEC’s higher compliance with ongoing production cuts.
 On April 20, Saudi Arabia’s energy minister said that production cuts could continue into 2019.
 The expectation of an extension supported oil prices last week.
 Brent and US crude oil prices increased ~2% and ~1.5% respectively, last week.

 The energy sector (XLE) rose 2.6% last week because of the continued surge in oil prices, which will likely remain in focus given that President Trump started tweeting about OPEC and crude prices.
 The industrial and consumer discretionary sectors rose 2.1% and 1.7%, respectively, while the financial (XLF) sector rebounded by 1.6% due to the increase in bond yields.
 Large speculators of the S&P 500 Index, which include hedge funds, increased net bullish positions last week.

 Kinder Morgan (KMI) stock rose 7.4% last week.
 The company reported strong 1Q18 results on April 18 after the markets closed.
 KMI rose 2.3% on April 19.
 Kinder Morgan also opened last week strong with a 2.3% rise on Monday, followed by a 2.2% rise on Tuesday.